Brian Moore (rugby union): Media career

 Moore writes on rugby, with a Monday column for The Daily Telegraph, and was shortlisted for Sports Journalist of the Year in the 2009 British Press Awards.
 After meeting Richard Stott at a corporate dinner, he wrote a wine column in the Today newspaper, transferred to the Sun for four years.
+He was a judge at the IWSC awards in 2018 held at the Oval, London.

 Moore has made other media appearances, including in November 2008 on Question Time.

 Moore has had books published by Simon & Schuster.
 His updated version of his autobiography, Beware of the Dog (2009), won the 2010 William Hill Sports Book of the Year award, among what was described as one of the strongest shortlists ever assembled.
 In 2011 it won the Best Autobiography award at the British Sports Book Awards.
 He has also published The Thoughts of chairman Moore, and More Thoughts of chairman Moore (2011).

 He has been a regular invitee at leading UK literary festivals – including Hay, Keswick, Dartington Hall, Salisbury and Wimbledon.

 Moore drew criticism for a comment he made during the 2020 Six Nations match between Ireland and France where he referenced bulimia when a player vomited at the side of the pitch during the match.
 Following criticism Moore apologised the next day, stating that he had meant the comment humorously but realised it was misjudged.
 The BBC later stated they had spoken to Moore about the comments and that the matter was now resolved.